tarof429/stuckathome/golang/README.md

 ### [Variables](#variables)

-The var statement can be used to declare variables.
+The var statement is used to declare variables.
+The type follows the variable name.

 ```go
 func main() {